watson/ipp-encoder/README.md

 Same as `ipp.request.decode()`, but for IPP responses.

+After decoding `ipp.response.decode.bytes` is set to the amount of bytes used to decode the object.

 ### `ipp.response.encode(obj[, buffer][, offset])`

 Same as `ipp.request.encode()`, but for IPP responses.

+After encoding, `ipp.response.encode.bytes` is set to the amount of bytes used to encode the object.

 ### `ipp.response.encodingLength(obj)`